Neenah (town), Wisconsin

 Neenah is a town in Winnebago County, Wisconsin, United States.
-The population was 3,237 at the 2010 census.
+The population was 3,702 at the 2020 census.
 The City of Neenah is adjacent to the town, but is politically independent.
 The unincorporated communities of Adella Beach, Ricker Bay, Snells, and Sunrise Bay are located in the town.

 History

 The original land area of the town was reduced when the Town of Menasha was formed long ago.
-Annexations from the city of Neenah occurred over the decades that followed.
-After having a portion of land set to be the future site of Neenah High School annexed by the village of Fox Crossing in early 2020, town leaders asked the city of Neenah to annex high-value lands, including a power plant, in order to keep some of the revenue going to the town and to avoid aggressive annexing by Fox Crossing.
+Annexations from the city of Neenah took place over the decades that followed.
+After having a portion of land set to be the future site of Neenah High School annexed by the village of Fox Crossing in early 2020, town leaders asked the city of Neenah to annex high-value lands, including a power plant, in order to keep some of the revenue flowing to the town and to avoid aggressive annexation by Fox Crossing.

 Geography

 According to the United States Census Bureau, the town has a total area of 46.2 sqkm, of which 20.6 sqkm is land and 25.7 sqkm, or 55.51%, is water, consisting of a portion of Lake Winnebago.